Anomalies, Renormalization Group Flows, and the a-Theorem in Six-Dimensional (1,0) Theories: Introduction

 Here, and throughout the paper, we use a normalization of the~$a$-anomaly, in which a free~$(2,0)$ tensor multiplet has~$a = 1$.
 The constants~$\alpha, \beta, \gamma, \delta$ are 't Hooft anomaly coefficients for the~$SU(2)_R$ symmetry and gravitational anomalies of the theory, which enter the anomaly polynomial as follows,\footnote{~We follow the conventions of~\cite{Ohmori:2014kda,Intriligator:2014eaa} for anomaly polynomials and characteristic classes.} In Table~\ref{known}, we summarize the values of the~$a$-anomaly and the 't Hooft anomaly coefficients in~\eqref{anomalyI} for all~$(1,0)$ free fields, which are known from~\cite{Fradkin:1983tg, AlvarezGaume:1983ig, Bastianelli:2000hi}, as well as for all~$(2,0)$ theories.
 The negative value of~$a$ for a free vector multiplet, which is not a CFT, is obtained by naively applying~\eqref{ais}.
 Its meaning will be discussed in detail below.

-In section~2, we begin by reviewing aspects of anomalies and anomaly matching in six-dimensional~$(1,0)$ theories.
-In particular, we review the GS-like anomaly matching mechanism for 't Hooft anomalies on the tensor branch described in~\cite{Intriligator:2000eq, Ohmori:2014kda,Intriligator:2014eaa}.
+In section~\ref{sec:anomaly}, we begin by reviewing aspects of anomalies and anomaly matching in six-dimensional~$(1,0)$ theories.
+In particular, we review the Green-Schwarz (GS) like anomaly matching mechanism for 't Hooft anomalies on the tensor branch described in~\cite{Intriligator:2000eq, Ohmori:2014kda,Intriligator:2014eaa}.
 For the case of a single tensor multiplet, a GS term of the form\footnote{~The factor of~$i$ is due to the fact that we are working in Euclidean signature.}

 contributes a perfect square to the anomaly polynomial,

 As a result, the 't Hooft anomaly coefficients in~\eqref{anomalyI} satisfy